ieco-lab/lydemapr/README.md

 The data itself can be obtained separately by downloading the compressed folder `/download_data` directly form [this github page](https://github.com/ieco-lab/lydemap).
 Access the folder `/download_data`, then `lyde_data.zip`, then click download on the right side of the page.
 The folder contains a compressed folder with two version of the data in `.csv` format, alongside a Metadata file to understand and use the data.

+In addition, the data is stored as a version-controlled repository on Zenodo (doi:10.5281/zenodo.7976229)

 #### 2. Installing the package in R

 The package `lydemapr` can be installed by the user in an instance of R or RStudio by typing.